 - If any of these holidays falls on a Saturday, the preceding Friday shall be observed as a holiday.
-If any of these holidays falls on a Sunday, the following Monday shall be observed as a holiday. - 2.
-Full-time employees who are in any pay status the workday previous to a holiday shall be credited with eight hours of holiday leave for each of these holidays, regardless of the days or hours the employee is scheduled to work during that week. rexcept that for the Christmas Eve holiday each full-time employee shall be credited with 4 hours of holiday leave. - Holiday leave shall not accrue and shall be paid in the workweek in which it is credited.
+If any of these holidays falls on a Sunday, the following Monday shall be observed as a holiday. - Full-time employees who are in any pay status the workday previous to a holiday shall be credited with eight hours of holiday leave for each of these holidays, regardless of the days or hours the employee is scheduled to work during that week. - 3.
+Holiday leave shall not accrue and shall be paid in the workweek in which it is credited.

-- J. Payment for Work on Holidays. - A non-exempt employee required to work on a holiday shall be compensated at one and one-half times the employee's hourly rate for all hours worked on the holiday.
+J. Payment for Work on Holidays.

+A non-exempt employee required to work on a holiday shall be compensated at one and one-half times the employee's hourly rate for all hours worked on the holiday.

-- An exempt employee who is required to work on a holiday may be given another day off during the same pay period in which the holiday falls. - Employees who are on approved leave with pay when holidays are observed shall not have such days charged against their leave.
+- 2. An exempt employee who is required to work on a holiday may be given another day off during the same pay period in which the holiday falls. - Employees who are on approved leave with pay when holidays are observed shall not have such days charged against their leave.